cocos/cocos-docs/en/components/spine.md

     });
     ```

 4. Mount the script component onto the Canvas or other node, it means dragging and dropping the script into the **Properties** of the node.
-Then drag the nodes or resources to the corresponding properties box of script component, and save the scene.
+Then drag the node and resource to the corresponding properties box of script component, and save the scene.

     ![](./spine/attach_script.png)